commercialhaskell/stack/doc/topics/stack_yaml_vs_cabal_package_file.md

 - acme-missiles-0.3
 ~~~

-what you're saying to Stack is: "if at any point you find that you need to build
+what you are saying to Stack is: "if at any point you find that you need to
-the `acme-missiles` package, please use version `0.3`".
-You are _not_ saying
+build the `acme-missiles` package, please use version `0.3`".
+You are _not_
-"please build `acme-missiles` now."
-You are also not saying "my package depends
+saying "please build `acme-missiles` now."
+You are also not saying "my package
-on `acme-missiles`."
-You are simply making it available should the need arise.
+depends on `acme-missiles`."
+You are simply making it available should the need
+arise.

 When you add to your `package.yaml` file: